 Journals for Self-Discovery & Mental Clarity

-A prayer journal is one of the most powerful tools available for building a daily relationship with God — particularly in later life, when the act of slowing down to write becomes both more accessible and more valuable than it was in busier decades.
-These journals provide the structure that makes the practice of written prayer accessible and sustainable: prompts that help when words do not come easily, and space for the honest, specific, personal prayers that build the relationship over time.
+A prayer journal is one of the most powerful tools for building a daily relationship with God — particularly in later life, when the act of slowing down to write becomes more accessible and more valuable than it was in busier decades.
+These journals provide the structure that makes written prayer sustainable.

 Start Your Prayer Journal →